ekraw36/Tea_Docs/task_documentation.md

 ### 3. Create a Tea File
 Now that Tea is installed, you can import it into any Python file to use it.
-- Create a new Python file with any IDE *(Integrated Developer Environment)*.
+- Create a new Python file with any Integrated Developer Environment (IDE).
 I recommend [VS Code](https://code.visualstudio.com/) for beginners.

 - Type `import tea` into the first line of the file.